Expat investments: 7 tips on how to invest as an expat

 Investing in your expatriate destination can feel daunting too.
 You may not understand the local market well enough to choose the best options and what if ultimately you want to return to your home country?

-There is a lot to consider before jumping into investing as an expat but with some careful planning you can give yourself the best chance of achieving your financial goals:
+There is a lot to consider before jumping into investing as an expat but with some careful planning you can give yourself the best chance of achieving your financial goals.

 While you may be living in a destination where you pay low or no tax on interest and dividends from investments, the profits you make may be taxed if you want to move these funds home.
-Some expats use legitimate offshore investment as a means to consolidate finances in a more tax efficient way.
+Some expats use legitimate offshore investment to consolidate finances in a more tax efficient way.
 Otherwise, it is important to understand capital gains tax regulations for your own country.
 If you are not sure, seek financial advice when you begin investing to avoid an unexpected tax bill in the future.

 Investing while overseas may open a world of portfolio diversification that is not available to you in your home country.
 As an expat you may have access to offshore investments that you cannot access while you are living in your country of origin.
 You may also be able to diversify across nations, sectors, assets and currencies.
 Novice investors should proceed with caution as diversified investments can become complicated very quickly.